cjolowicz/blog/content/posts/hypermodern-python-04-continuous-integration.md

 ## Continuous integration using GitHub Actions

-*Continuous integration* (CI) refers to the practice of automating the integration of code changes into a software project.
-The CI process can trigger tools such as unit tests, linters, or typecheckers to verify the correctness of the changes.
+*Continuous integration* (CI) helps you automate the integration of code changes into your project.
+The CI server verifies the correctness of changes, triggering tools such as unit tests, linters, or typecheckers.
+GitHub displays Pull Requests with a green ✅if they pass CI, and with a red ❌if the CI pipeline failed.

 You have a plethora of options when it comes to continuous integration.
 Traditionally, many open-source projects have employed [Travis